 - Downloadable and streaming music, whether buying an MP3 or using a service like SoundCloud or Spotify.
 Of course, these products also fall in the audio category.

 - Websites, site hosting services, and internet service providers.

 If your product falls into one of the categories above, your only concern now is to charge the correct VAT rate.
 Each member state of the EU has its own VAT rate.
 You therefore have to obtain your customer’s country of residence first, before you can apply the VAT.
 The customer’s location is where the chargeable event takes place, not your business’ location.

-If your customer is a business, she needs to be able to provide her unique VAT identification number to remove that VAT.
+If your customer is a business, she needs to be able to provide her unique VAT number to remove that VAT.
 That’s because businesses are generally not surcharged a VAT.
-You need to take special precautions when accepting VAT ID numbers from customers as their validity need to be confirmed.
+You need to take special precautions when accepting VAT numbers from customers as their validity need to be confirmed.